Basal ganglia: Substantia nigra

 The substantia nigra is a midbrain gray matter portion of the basal ganglia that has two parts – the pars compacta (SNc) and the pars reticulata (SNr).
-SNr often works in unison with GPi, and the SNr-GPi complex inhibits the thalamus.
+SNr often works in unison with GPi, and the SNr–GPi complex inhibits the thalamus.
 Substantia nigra pars compacta (SNc) however, produces the neurotransmitter dopamine, which is very significant in maintaining balance in the striatal pathway.
 The circuit portion below explains the role and circuit connections of each of the components of the basal ganglia.

 Subthalamic nucleus

 The subthalamic nucleus is a diencephalic gray matter portion of the basal ganglia, and the only portion of the ganglia that produces an excitatory neurotransmitter, glutamate.
-The role of the subthalamic nucleus is to stimulate the SNr-GPi complex and it is part of the indirect pathway.
+The role of the subthalamic nucleus is to stimulate the SNr–GPi complex and it is part of the indirect pathway.
 The subthalamic nucleus receives inhibitory input from the external part of the globus pallidus and sends excitatory input to the GPi.

 Circuit connections

-Multiple models of basal ganglia circuits and function have been proposed, however there have been questions raised about the strict divisions of the direct and indirect pathways, their possible overlap and regulation.
+Multiple models of basal ganglia circuits and function have been proposed, though questions have been raised about the strict divisions of the direct and indirect pathways, their possible overlap and regulation.
 The circuitry model has evolved since the first proposed model in the 1990s by DeLong in the parallel processing model, in which the cortex and substantia nigra pars compacta project into the dorsal striatum giving rise to an inhibitory indirect and excitatory direct pathway.